MicrosoftDocs/azure-docs/articles/iot-dps/tutorial-custom-hsm-enrollment-group-x509.md

 ## Configure the custom HSM stub code

 The specifics of interacting with actual secure hardware-based storage vary depending on the hardware.
 As a result, the certificate chain used by the device in this tutorial will be hardcoded in the custom HSM stub code.
 In a real-world scenario, the certificate chain would be stored in the actual HSM hardware to provide better security for sensitive information.
 Methods similar to the stub methods shown in this sample would then be implemented to read the secrets from that hardware-based storage.

+While HSM hardware is not required, it is not recommended to have sensitive information, like the certificate's private key, checked into source code.
+This exposes the key to anyone that can view the code.
+This is only done in this article to assist with learning.

 To update the custom HSM stub code for this tutorial: